Powdee/leptos-portfolio/README.md

 ## Why Rust - Leptos 🤷 ?

-I've built a few applications in Rust, solving LeetCode issues and really falling in love with the language.
+I've built a few applications in Rust and really falling in love with the language.

 When I decided to create my portfolio for the fifth time, I was torn between using NextJS, Gatsby, Svelte, or other JavaScript frameworks.
 Then it hit me that Rust is compatible with wasm, and there's a framework called Yew.
 After some research, I opted for `Leptos`.